featheredtoast/discourse_docker/launcher_go/README.md

 #### Adds support for *how* migrations are run: `SKIP_POST_DEPLOYMENT_MIGRATIONS` support

-Migrate (and consequently bootstrap) commands expose env var to turn on separate post deploy migration steps.
+Migrate commands expose env var to turn on separate post deploy migration steps.

-Allows the ability to turn on and skip post migration steps from launcher when running a migrate step.
+Allows the ability to turn on and skip post migration steps from launcher when running a stand-alone migrate step.

 #### Minimize downtime on rebuilds

 Both standalone and multi-container setups' downtime have been minimized for rebuilds

+##### Standalone
 On standalone builds, only stop the running container after the base build is done.
 Standalone sites will only need to be offline during migration and configure steps.

+##### Multiple container, web only
-On multi-container setups or setups with a configured external database, attempt to run migrations without stopping the container.
+On multi-container setups or setups with a configured external database using web only containers, rebuilds attempt to run migrations without stopping the container.
-Multi-container app restarts trigger after migration and configuration steps are run.
+A multi-container stays up as migration (skipping post deployment migrations) and as any necessary configuration steps are run.
+After deploy, post deployment migrations are run to clean up any destructive migrations.

-#### Serve offline page during downtime
+#### Serve offline page during downtime on rebuilds

 Adds the ability to build and run an image that finishes a build on boot, allowing the server to display an offline page.
 For standalone builds above, this allows for the accrued downtime from migration and configure steps to happen more gracefully.